haydarkaraoglu/TheGame/README.md

 2- DragVisitor moves the Shape.

 3- RotateVisitor rotates Shape with respect to a reference point and for a given angle (positive in Clock-wise direction - in degrees).
+Initial implementation was wrong as the roation of solid object must do as follows : Rotate area center of the shape then rotate vertices with respect to the center.
+This way the shape remains the same.
+Initial implementation was distorting the shape (WRONG!).

 #### CHECKOVERLAP: